suxess-it/kubriX/team-apps/onboarding-apps-charts/multi-stage-app-with-kargo-pipeline/README.md

 ## applicationset with SCM provider

 Also, you could create an applicationset once for all apps for the team.
-Per default this applicationset needs to be created by the platform team.
+Per default this applicationset could be created by the platform team.
-However, we prefer enabling [applicationset-in-any-namespaces](https://argo-cd.readthedocs.io/en/latest/operator-manual/applicationset/Appset-Any-Namespace/) so the dev-team can create the appset in their namespace by themselves.
+Also, the dev-team could create AppSets by themselves when enabling [applicationset-in-any-namespaces](https://argo-cd.readthedocs.io/en/latest/operator-manual/applicationset/Appset-Any-Namespace/).

-Still, it could be a feature that with team-onboarding this appset gets created automatically via values in https://github.com/suxess-it/sx-cnp-oss/blob/32ca1e8ffe9fc49f8aa2a4d28a140e173c57c76f/platform-apps/charts/argocd/values-k3d.yaml#L1
+Still, it could be a feature that with team-onboarding this appset gets created automatically via values in https://github.com/suxess-it/sx-cnp-oss/blob/d2edfc78fe31109f3b33dcd4071a5247ab4abad1/platform-apps/charts/team-onboarding/values-k3d.yaml#L1

 ### Steps to create this appset